Your cart is currently empty!

-While you can use LED Street Lights (Cobra Heads), a better option is to use LED Parking Lot Lights.
-These lights are capable of replacing up to 1000 Watt metal halide, which is something that would be hard to do in a street light format.
+While you can use street light fixtures (Cobra Heads), a better option is to use parking lot shoebox lights.
+These lights are capable of replacing up to 1000-watt metal halide, which is something that would be hard to do in a street light format.

-What’s the Best Strategy for Lighting Up the Outside of a Car Dealership?
+Best Strategy for Outdoor Lighting of a Car Dealership

-Why LED Lights for Car Dealerships Better Than Metal Halide Lights?
+Why LED Lights for Car Dealerships Better than Metal Halides

-How Do You Avoid Glare from Lighting in a Car Dealership?
+How to Avoid Glare from Lighting in a Car Dealership

 One technique is to add back shields and side shields.
 But this strategy also limits light distribution and the fixtures available.
 Not all have these options.
 Adding motion sensor dimming could reduce the light output on the lot.
 There is no need for 100% brightness at 3 AM.
-But for security reasons, having lights turn on or up right away when motion’s detected is also ideal.
+But for security reasons, having lights turn on or up right away when motion is detected is also ideal.
 LEDs perform well handling this.

-Are There Any Restrictions on the Type and Amount of Lighting You Can Have in a Car Dealership?
+Any Restrictions on Types and Amount of Lighting in a Car Dealership?

 This is more of a city or town bylaw question and will vary depending on where you’re located.

 The best way to answer this question is to create a lighting plan.
 A lighting plan will model your indoor or outdoor spaces.
 It will place lights in your existing light locations (or new locations).
-It will present you with a report detailing light levels and show you how well balanced the lighting is.
+It will present you with a report detailing light levels and show you how well-balanced the lighting is.
 There is no need to guesstimate what might work.
-We have done 100’s of indoor and outdoor lighting plans for car dealerships.
+We have done hundreds of indoor and outdoor lighting plans for car dealerships.

-What Color Temperature for New Car Dealership Parking Lot Lighting?
+Best Color Temperature for New Car Dealership Parking Lot Lighting

-What Wattage Should You Use When Replacing 1000 Watt Metal Halide Fixtures in a Car Dealership?
+LED Wattage to Replace 1000-watt Metal Halide Fixtures in a Car Dealership

 We have several options.
-Indoors, we offer many UFO and panel style high bays that can replace 1000 Watt metal halide.
+Indoors, we offer many UFO lights and linear high bays that can replace 1000-watt metal halide.
 Outdoors we offer powerful parking lit fixtures that can also replace 1000 Watt metal halide – 1 for 1.

 Do Car Dealerships Need 50 Foot Candles?

-50 foot candles, indoors, is a lot of light.
-Just as important as brightness, is balance of light.
+50-foot candles, indoors, is a lot of light.
+Just as important as brightness, is a balance of light.
 A bright room with a lot of shadows is not good.

-Outdoors, 50 foot candles may be overkill.
-50 foot candles is a target we try to achieve when creating lighting plans for infield lighting for baseball fields, and what we target for the infield.
-While you want the outdoor car lot to be bright, 50 foot candles outdoors is probably too much.
+Outdoors, and 50-foot candles may be overkill.
+50-foot candles are a target we try to achieve when creating lighting plans for infield lighting for baseball fields, and what we target for the infield.
+While you want the outdoor car lot to be bright, 50-foot candles outdoors are probably too much.

-What Color Temperature Should You Use in a Car Dealership Showroom?
+Best Color Temperature to Use in a Car Dealership Showroom

-Are Color Temperature Adjustable Lights a Good Fit for Car Dealerships?
+Color Temperature Adjustable Lights are Good for Car Dealerships

-They can be.
 You may not be sure what color temperature you or your customer find best.
-It may be 4000K, or 5000K.
-By using a color changing panel, you can decide after you install.
+It may be 4000K or 5000K.
+By using a color-changing panel, you can decide after you install it.
 These panels are also dimmable.
 So you can dial in the right lighting – and not worry about what you should choose before you buy.